Introduction

 }

-The gRPC server receives commands from the deployers, such as start and stop.
-The Loader provisions resources for the users service (see Provisioning Resources below).
+This is possible due to the #[shuttle_runtime::main] procedural macro.
+The macro wraps your app with Shuttle’s runtime.
+The Shuttle runtime receives commands from the deployers, such as load, start, and stop.
+The loading phase provisions resources for the app (see below).

 Provisioning Resources